cvnlab/GLMsingle/CONTRIBUTING.md

 $ pip3 install miss_hit
 ```

-It is also included in `requirements_dev.txt`, so it will by running:
+It is also included in `requirements_dev.txt`, so it will installed by running:

 ```bash
 $ pip3 install -r requirements_dev.txt